TheRenegadeCoder/sample-programs/archive/p/powershell/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Powershell:

+- Extension: .ps1
+- Naming Convention: pascal

+For example, the "Hello World" sample would be named this:

+- HelloWorld.ps1

-The following list shares details about what we're using to test all Sample Programs in Powershell.
+The following list shares details about what we're using to test all Sample Programs in Powershell:

 - Docker Image: mcr.microsoft.com/powershell
 - Docker Tag: lts-7.2-alpine-3.14